slydiesel/cloud-native-cicd-starter/README.md

     This application will now be deployed and auto-synced as expected.

+5. Tailor to your application's needs

+    Perhaps your chart has environmental variables and potentially some that are sensitive.
+You would likely be pulling these in from a `ConfigMap` or a `Secret`.
+These references would either be supplied via the chart definitions themselves or fed into the chart by value configurations in our individual app values per environment.
+An example of this would be found in `environments/development/baseline-laravel-values.yaml`:

+    ```yaml
+    env:
+    - name: APP_NAME
+      valueFrom:
+        secretKeyRef:
+          name: laravel-app-secret
+          key: APP_NAME
+    - name: APP_ENV
+      valueFrom:
+        secretKeyRef:
+          name: laravel-app-secret
+          key: APP_ENV
+    - name: APP_KEY
+      valueFrom:
+        secretKeyRef:
+          name: laravel-app-secret
+          key: APP_KEY
+    ```

+    Perhaps your docker repo is private and you need an image pull secret.
+You can create a docker registry secret in your environment's namespace and configure an image pull secret in your values like so:

+    ```yaml
+    imagePullSecrets:
+    - name: image-pull-secret
+    ```

 # Add an environment

 1. Create a folder in the `environments` directory